JetBrains/Qodana/topics/vscode.md

 ## Connect to Qodana Cloud
 {id="vs-code-connect-to-qodana-cloud"}

-<link-summary>You can run Qodana in Visual Studio Code and forward inspection reports to Qodana Cloud. </link-summary>
+<link-summary>Connect to Qodana Cloud to forward and get %product% reports in Visual Studio Code. </link-summary>

 To forward %product% reports to Qodana Cloud and get the latest %product% reports, log in to Qodana Cloud and connect your project opened in the IDE to a specific Qodana Cloud [project](cloud-projects.topic) as shown below.